 Training and Program Development Officer

 Michael joined the Commission staff in April of 2010.
-As Program Development & Training Officer he is responsible for outreach and pre-application training for organizations interested in using National Service as a solution and is also responsible for providing training to funded agencies and other organizations interested in increasing their capacity to utilize the power for volunteer service.
+As Program Development & Training Officer he is responsible for outreach and pre-application training for organizations interested in using National Service as a solution.
+He also trains AmeriCorps grantees on best practices and leads Service Enterprise training.
 In addition, he co-chairs the State Emergency Donations Coordination Team where the Commission has responsibility for managing volunteers during statewide disasters.

 Prior to joining the Commission, Michael was Director of the Maine Transition Network, a nonprofit providing training to schools and agencies helping youth with disabilities transition from school to adult life.
 He was also a teacher and school district administrator for almost two decades and brings experience guiding volunteers as the onetime director and coordinator of volunteers for the NAMES Project-Maine; AIDS Memorial Quilt.

 Cecily has been working with the Commission since February 2017.
 As a Planning and Research Associate she is responsible for planning and coordinating public events, including the Governor’s Service Awards and the AmeriCorps Swearing-In Ceremony, creating printed, electronic, and video marketing communications, and conducting research and compiling reports.

 Before the Commission, Cecily managed a small, volunteer-based humanitarian aid organization in Northern Iraq, which she co-founded.
 While in this position she partnered with large organizations, like the UNHCR, to facilitate programs based in Syrian refugee camps.
 Cecily received her MA in Middle Eastern Studies and Social Sciences from Lund University in Sweden.